emschu/oerc/README.md

 $ npm install
 $ npm run start
 ```
-After the simple example client ui is reachable at [http://localhost:4200](http://localhost:4200).
+After the second command the simple example client ui should be reachable at [http://localhost:4200](http://localhost:4200).
 Feel free to improve and enhance!

 ## Apache Solr-Integration